AndreiBoris/toronto-theatre-map/plan.md

 * Needs to be fairly simple for me to add more twitter accounts to the feed.
 * Look into [Web Scraping](https://blog.hartleybrody.com/web-scraping/)
 * Scrape Theatre Now and Mooney On theatre reviews?
+* How to get there from TTC

+### Responsive Design

+* Make sure the map controls are useable on mobile.

 ### End Game